Semigroups for One-Dimensional Schr\"odinger Operators with Multiplicative Gaussian Noise: Main Results

 \subsection{Self-Adjoint Operator}

 Our first result concerns the realization of ${\hat H}$ as a self-adjoint operator.
 As explained in the passage following equation \eqref{Equation: Intro Quadratic Form}, this is done through a sesquilinear form.
-We assume that the Gaussian process $\Xi$ driving the noise is as follows:
+We begin by introducing the sesquilinear form associated with $H$: